ZacKnaus/xmcode/README.md

    - Mill:
      - Maximum RPM: Defines the maximum rotational speed of the mill.
      - Horsepower: Specifies the power rating of the mill.
+     - Tool offsets: Defines the offset values for each tool in the mill.
+     - Wear compensation: Specifies the wear compensation values for the mill.
      - Commands: Defines the available commands for the mill, such as on, off, and adjust speed, along with parameter validation and async flag.
    - Laser:
      - Maximum power: Specifies the maximum power output of the laser.
      - Wavelength: Indicates the wavelength of the laser.
+     - Tool offsets: Defines the offset values for the laser.
      - Commands: Defines the available commands for the laser, such as on, off, and set power, along with parameter validation and async flag.
    - 3D Printer:
      - Maximum temperature: Specifies the maximum temperature the 3D printer can reach.